 Monitoring Linux servers is crucial to ensure they run smoothly and efficiently.
 In this article, we will introduce 30 intriguing tools and services to help you better monitor and manage your Linux servers.
-These tools and services cover a wide range of aspects, including system performance monitoring, log analysis, network traffic analysis, and security.
+These Linux server monitoring tools and services cover a wide range of aspects, including system performance monitoring, log analysis, network traffic analysis, and security.
 Letâs explore each of them!

 >

-1. top
+1. Top

 top is a command-line tool used for real-time system performance monitoring.
 It displays the processes running on the system and their CPU and memory usage.
 You can use the top command to monitor system load, memory usage, and CPU usage.